qgis/qwc2-demo-app/doc/QWC2_Documentation.md

 Note that the server serving the catalog documents needs to ensure that it sets CORS headers appropriately, if they are served from a different origin than QWC2.

-## Links in identify results
+## Links in identify results and maptips

-Links in attributes of GetFeatureInfo reponses are parsed and displayed as clickable links in the identify results window.
+Links in attributes of GetFeatureInfo reponses are parsed and displayed as clickable links in the identify results window and maptip popup.
 You can also have links open in an inline dialog using the following format:

     <a href="<url>" target=":iframedialog:<name>:<option1=value1>:<option2=value2>:...">Text</a>